-Scenario 2: You are in an establishment producing 8 oz.
+Scenario 3: You are in an establishment producing 8 oz.
 (226 g) individually packaged frozen beef burritos.
-There are 1600 packages currently available for sampling.
+Your inspection lot is 1600 packages.
 The unit of measure for the certified scale in use is .1 grams.
 You weigh two complete sets of the packaging material.
-One set weighs 2.2 g and the other set weighs 2.3 g.
-You place the heavier set of packaging material back on the scale (2.3 g is the average tare weight) and press the "Tare" button to zero out the scale before weighing the product filled packages.
+One set weighs 2.2 g and the other set weighs 2.2 g.
+The scale graduation is 0.1g.
+You then complete your task, converting to dimensionless units.